 - 1. In support of the monthly invoice, CONTRACTOR shall submit monthly Expenditure and Revenue Reports to ADMINISTRATOR.
 These reports shall be on a form acceptable to, or provided by ADMINISTRATOR and shall report actual costs and revenues for each of the CONTRACTOR's program(s) or cost center(s) described in the Services Paragraph of Exhibit A to the Agreement.
 CONTRACTOR shall submit these reports by no later than twenty (20) calendar days following the end of the month reported. - 2.
 CONTRACTOR shall submit Year-End Projection Reports to ADMINISTRATOR.
 These reports shall be on a form acceptable to, or provided by, ADMINISTRATOR and shall report anticipated year-end actual costs and revenues for CONTRACTOR's program(s) or cost center(s) described in the Services Paragraph of Exhibit A to the Agreement.
 Such reports shall include actual monthly costs and revenue to date and anticipated monthly costs and revenue to the end of the fiscal year.
 Year-End Projection Reports shall be submitted at the same time as the monthly Expenditure and Revenue Reports - C. MONTHLY IRIS CONTRACTOR shall input all Units of Service provided in COUNTY's IRIS database for the preceding month no later than the fifth (5th) calendar day of the month following the report month. - D. CalOMS CONTRACTOR shall complete a CalOMS encounter and a CalOMS admission record in IRIS within seven (7) calendar days of Client admission.
 CONTRACTOR shall complete a CalOMS discharge record in IRIS within seven (7) calendar days of Client discharge.
-CONTRACTOR shall run a CalOMS error report and correct any errors within two (2) business days of submitting the CalOMS admission or discharge, and continue to recheck until error free. - E. MONTHLY DATAR CONTRACTOR shall provide reports under the DATAR, and/or any other State reporting system in a manner prescribed by ADMINISTRATOR, no later than the fifth (5th) calendar day of the month following the report month. - F. ADDITIONAL REPORTS CONTRACTOR shall make additional reports as required by ADMINISTRATOR concerning CONTRACTOR's activities as they affect the services hereunder.
-ADMINISTRATOR will be specific as to the nature of the information requested and the timeframe the information is needed. - G. CONTRACTOR agrees to enter psychometrics into COUNTY's EHR system as requested by ADMINISTRATOR.
+CONTRACTOR shall run a CalOMS error report and correct any errors within two (2) business days of submitting the CalOMS admission or discharge, and continue to recheck until error free. - E. MONTHLY DATAR CONTRACTOR shall provide reports under the DATAR, and/or any other State reporting system in a manner prescribed by ADMINISTRATOR, no later than the fifth (5th) calendar day of the month following the report month. - F. Access Log CONTRACTOR shall track and enter information on requests for services into IRIS. - G. Level of Care Summaries CONTRACTOR shall enter ASAM level of care information into IRIS on each ASAM level of care assessment completed. - H. ADDITIONAL REPORTS CONTRACTOR shall make additional reports as required by ADMINISTRATOR concerning CONTRACTOR's activities as they affect the services hereunder.
+ADMINISTRATOR will be specific as to the nature of the information requested and the timeframe the information is needed.

+- I. CONTRACTOR agrees to enter psychometrics into COUNTY's EHR system as requested by ADMINISTRATOR.
 Said psychometrics are for the COUNTY's analytical uses only, and shall not be relied upon by CONTRACTOR to make clinical decisions.
-CONTRACTOR agrees to hold COUNTY harmless, and indemnify pursuant to Section XI, from any claims that arise from non-COUNTY use of said psychometrics.
+CONTRACTOR agrees to hold COUNTY harmless, and indemnify pursuant to Section XI, from any claims that arise from non-COUNTY use of said psychometrics. - J. CONTRACTOR agrees to submit reports as required by the ADMINISTRATOR and/or the State.

-- H. CONTRACTOR agrees to submit reports as required by the ADMINISTRATOR and/or the State. - I. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the Reports Paragraph of this Exhibit B to the Agreement.
+K. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the Reports Paragraph of this Exhibit A to the Agreement.